Chapter One: Gameplay

 the details of a rule but they don't care enough to waste time looking

 it up.
-Can a zombie bite convert dogs into zombie dogs?
+Can a zombie bite convert bears into zombie bears?

-Can that archer really fire at the petting zoo from where hes
+Can that archer really fire at the petting zoo from inside a hedge?
+Magnets, how do they work?

 If players cant come to a quick consensus, then its time

 for a What I Say Goes Roll.
-Every interested player (and, in some cases, sufficiently opinionated bystanders) states
+Every interested player (and, in some cases, any sufficiently opinionated bystander) states

 ties if necessary.
 The player with the highest roll wins, and What